It’s time to stop trivializing breast cancer with lame attempts to lighten things up.

 And then there are organizations we all know and love (that’s sarcasm) who post images of dogs wearing bras stuffed with balloons, because yeah, that makes those with breast cancer feel supported and respected and encourages the public to take a deadly disease seriously.

-How in the world does stuff like this educate the public about what a breast cancer diagnosis really entails?
+How in the world does stuff like this educate the public about about the gravity of a breast cancer diagnosis, regardless of stage?

 It’s all so ridiculous sometimes a person just wants to scream, or hide, or both during October.